 There are a lot of misconceptions out there about our teeth and how they function.
 We often assume that some of us have been gifted with inherently good teeth, while others were not so fortunate.

-And like other tissues, the teeth can be injured, they can become nutrient deficient and depleted, and remarkably, they can also heal.
-Even cavities (depending on their size) can remineralize—which does not mean that the damaged tooth regrows, but that the decay can be halted and that a strong outer tooth-surface can be reestablished, even after a cavity has formed.5
+And like other tissues, the teeth can be injured, become nutrient deficient and depleted, and remarkably, they can also heal.
+Even cavities (depending on their size) can remineralize—which does not mean that the damaged tooth regrows, but that the decay can be halted and that a strong outer tooth surface can be reestablished, even after a cavity has formed.5

 So if you are aware of imbalances in your teeth, you might consider working with a qualified practitioner to determine how you can better support your teeth from the inside out.
 This whole-bodied approach can complement the oral health strategies we'll discuss here, as well as the care you are receiving from your dentist.

 An Important Site of Vata

-Further, the teeth are considered a site of vata, which is a rather delicate dosha.
-Vata does best when it receives deep nourishment, and tender, soothing care.
-The same is true of the teeth and gums, which should be cared for gently, carefully, and will generally respond well to grounding and nourishing inputs.
+The teeth are considered a site of vata, which is a rather delicate dosha.
+Vata does best when it receives deep nourishment and tender, soothing care.
+The same is true of the teeth and gums, which should be cared for gently, carefully, and generally respond well to grounding and nourishing inputs.

-In Ayurveda, looking at the tongue is one of several methods for assessing the health of these organs, and scraping the tongue with a Tongue Cleaner is said to directly impact each of them.
+In Ayurveda, looking at the tongue is one of several methods for assessing the health of these organs, and scraping the tongue with a Tongue Cleaner is said to impact each of them directly.
 Because the tongue is soft and spongy, a firm and inflexible object like a tongue cleaner cleans it far more effectively than a supple entity like a toothbrush.

 Using a tongue cleaner daily:

-- Improves oral hygiene.
+- Improves oral hygiene

-- Clears ama (toxins) and bacteria from the tongue.
+- Clears ama (toxins) and bacteria from the tongue

-- Removes the unwanted coating from the tongue.
+- Removes the unwanted coating from the tongue

-- Promotes fresh breath.
+- Promotes fresh breath

-- Enhances the sense of taste.
+- Enhances the sense of taste

-- Gently stimulates the internal organs.
+- Gently stimulates the internal organs

-- Enriches oral, digestive, and overall health.
+- Enriches oral, digestive, and overall health

-- Encourages daily awareness of one’s current state of health as reflected via the tongue.
+- Encourages daily awareness of one’s current state of health as reflected via the tongue

 How to Practice